******* Mathematics at the Ness of Brodgar

 Structure-1

 Above are the double squares that I have found in the design of Structure-1 at the Ness of Brodgar.
-The measurements I give below are in human ulna, fibula and tibia bones (see Bone measures), although I have come to believe that they probably also used half units of these bone lengths, because I think they did not have a concept of a half number, but did have a concept of a half and a double unit of length.
+The measurements I give below are in human ulna, fibula and tibia bones, resp.
+26.18cm, 37.025cm, 41.14cm (see Bone measures), although I have come to believe that they probably also used half units of these bone lengths, because I think they did not have a concept of a half number, but did have a concept of a half and a double unit of length.
 To introduce though more units would only complicate matters.
+Maybe there are in the human body bones of 13.1cm , this would fit Powels contention that they used 13.1m as a unit building Newgrange.
+Maybe they used bones of a hapless dead child to fit the half ulna and so with the others, but they might as well have made wooden sticks of the diffrent bone lengths

 The next images show how the squares fit in the present foundation, which is aligned exactly north – south, just like Structure-10 nearby.